arimger/Unity-Editor-Toolbox/README.md

 ## Introduction

+Improve usability and clarity of key features in Unity Editor for better workflow!

+This Toolbox not only extends functionalities, it does so with the user in mind.
-Provided here Toolbox is focused on additional Editor features.
-The main reason for its creation was to improve the useability and clarity of Unity Editor's key functionalities.
-The most time-consuming part was the preparation of custom property drawers and whole proprietary, layout-based drawers system.
-It allows programmers to create a readable and useful component editor only by using attributes.
-Next crucial thing is fast and clear access to the data from particular Game Objects placed in the Scene.
-Therefore it was decided to extend the hierarchy with additional information.
-Last main module of presented Toolbox is focused on the Project window.
-The provided extension allows user to customize folder icons.
-Additionally, this repository contains many useful scripts, classes, and functions for Editor extensions development.
-It's worth to mention this code was written to be as flexible and optimized as possible.
-More information about the main features is described in the following sections.
+Written to be as flexible and optimized as possible.
+Now you and other programming professionals will be able to create a readable and useful component editor simply by using attributes.
+You’ll get fast and clear access to data from Game Objects placed in the Scene.
+Lastly, you’ll gain more control over the Project Window.
+Go ahead, customize those folder icons.

+It's worth to mention that prepared drawers are based on the custom, layout-based system.
+Additionally, I’m leaving you some useful scripts, classes, and functions that facilitate Editor extensions development.

+Learn all the details about the main features below.

 ## System Requirements
 Unity 2018.x or newer